 Flight operations officer/flight dispatcher.
 A person designated by the operator to engage in the control and supervision of flight operations, whether licensed or not, suitably qualified in accordance with Annex 1, who supports, briefs and/or assists the pilot-in-command in the safe conduct of the flight.

 Flight plan.
-Specified information provided to air traffic services units, relative to an intended flight or portion of a flight of an aircraft.
+Specified information, relative to an intended flight or portion of a flight of an aircraft.